1. Interdisciplinary Research on Nōgaku Based on literature sources

 2023

-・Expansion of The Komparu Family Digital Archive
+・Expansion of The Konparu Family Digital Archive

 ・Expansion of Nō and Kyōgen Materials Comprehensive Digital Archive

-A catalogue and bibliography of all approximately 2,000 classical books in the Noh Theatre Research Institute’s collection (excluding library collections) is being prepared by the Institute’s staff on an ongoing basis.
-The materials are scheduled to be uploaded to the above-mentioned “Expansion of Nō and Kyōgen Materials Comprehensive Digital Archive” by the end of 2024.
+A comprehensive catalogue with bibliographic notes of approximately 2,000 historical materials (excluding those of library collections) owned by the Noh Theatre Research Institute is underway.
+The materials will be uploaded to the above-mentioned “Nō and Kyōgen Materials Comprehensive Digital Archive” by the end of 2024.

 ・New Release: Nō and Kyōgen Rare Materials Digital Collection